 Another critical component to maintaining culture is how you hire.
 Gone are the days of hiring for culture fit.
 Instead, managers should be focusing on hiring for culture add.
 As Management scholar Adam Grant shares in this video, hiring for culture fit, where candidates are hired based on shared values, isn’t as effective as was once thought.
 He shares the importance of culture add and culture contribution.
 For example, if you feel your culture is stagnant and lacking new ideas?
 Hire someone with an entrepreneurial background.

 But most importantly, what can you do on an ongoing basis?
 Reinforce your culture daily by living your organization’s values, making sure they’re understood and top of mind, and being true to the priorities you’ve laid out.
 Simply put, if your executives and managers are walking the talk, you’ll get better buy-in organization-wide.

 Key Takeaways: Live your culture every day and hire for culture-add, not culture-fit.
 Leadership needs to be mindful of the “Say Do” trap – lead by example, not edict.

 Organizational culture is a complex notion that can significantly impact the bottom line.
 A common misconception is that culture happens organically; culture should be deliberate and strategic.
 Take the time to reassess and refocus your culture for today’s workplace and your organizational goals.
 Then, start reinforcing culture daily and encourage all organization levels to do the same.
-A fantastic culture is within your reach in 2021!
+A fantastic culture is within your reach!